ccittadino/workshops/Workshop - Agenda - PCF 101.md

 9:00 AM ­9:30 AM | Kickoff | *Where we are and where we are going* 9:30 AM ­10:15 AM | Cloud Native Introduction  | *Industry Trends and Overview including: 12 Factor Apps, Microservices and Cloud Platforms*
 10:15 AM 10:30 AM | Break
-10:30 AM 11:15 AM | Microservices | *Why microservices?
-Architecture, DDD, Common patterns, Challenges* 11:15 AM 12:00 AM | CI/CD | *Pipelines (jenkings/concourse), all code for release cycle (environments, tests, manual to prod)?*
+10:30 AM 11:15 AM | Microservices | *Comparison of microservices to traditional monolithic developmen around: Architecture, DDD, Patterns, Challenges*
-12:00 PM ­12:30 PM | Lunch | *Lunch will be provided*
+11:15 AM 12:00 AM | CI/CD | *(Demo) Common pipelines for building, testing and releasing your microservices* 12:00 PM ­12:30 PM | Lunch | *Lunch will be provided*
 12:30 PM ­1:00 PM | Panel Discussion | *Ask us anything!*
 1:00 PM ­2:00 PM | Spring Boot Primer | *Getting started with Spring Boot.
 Let’s make an app!*